Climb Matterhorn

 UIAGM/IFMGA guides

 The guides working with us hold the highest recognized mountaineering certificate.
-They are equally a friendly and sociable group of guides used to handling groups and climbs in the Alps.
+They are equally friendly and sociable.

 Group equipment (ropes & safety gear)